WinterAxis/ESV-MD-Bible/The_Bible_esv/6_Joshua/Josh_10.md

 And Joshua captured all these kings and their land at one time, because the LORD God of Israel fought for Israel.

 ###### 43
-Then Joshua returned, and all Israel with him, to the camp at Gilgal. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then Joshua returned, and all Israel with him, to the camp at Gilgal.

 ***